maptime/durham/_posts/2015-12-17-december-meeting.md

 * Co-ordinates: 54.7756, -1.5745.
 * How to find us: Table 2 at the front, maps on the table!

-The theme for December is still to be decided (if we continue doing themes).
-Possible options are: Mapping in humanitarian situations; Maps and art.
-Come along in November to discuss which we do, or suggest other themes.
+For our December meetup we will discuss "Jerry Mapping", and then do some!
+To create a map of an imaginary place, [Jerry Gretzinger](http://www.jerrysmap.com/) illustrates a single square of the map.
+Picking from a shuffled deck of cards decides in which direction he will add a new square and what it will contain (a village, mountains, a city...).
+You don't need artistic skills or mapping knowledge, you can just come along to listen and chat about what Jerry Mapping and encourage each other.
+Gregory will bring some pencils and paper to share, bring your own materials if you wish.

-The Library is a good place to get a beer, cider, tea, coffee, or even a smoothie, and there's free wifi.
+Purchases not required in our group but The Library is a good place to get a beer, cider, tea, coffee, or even a smoothie, and there's free wifi.
+Food is also available.

+After December, we're considering switching the group to meeting every 2 months, a date in Feburary is yet to be decided.